Discretionary Extensions to Unemployment-Insurance Compensation and Some Potential Costs for a McCall Worker: Introduction

 I answer the question from a worker's perspective.
 Imagine that Sonia is unemployed and submitting her resume to online ads.
 Each week Sonia receives a job offer that she can accept or reject.
 Meanwhile, her unemployment compensation benefits are expiring.
 Between job offers, however, there is a chance that benefits are extended.
 An extension would allow Sonia to claim additional weeks of UI compensation.
 If an extension is likely, then Sonia can reject low-wage offers, knowing that her search will likely be supported by extended UI compensation.
 Sonia's reservation wage increases.
 Sonia, though, might not know the true probability that benefits are extended and the length of the extension.

 I am interested in Sonia's welfare costs when she misperceives the probability and length of an extension.
 If Sonia believes an extension is unlikely to happen, so the true probability of an extension is higher than what Sonia believes, then Sonia risks accepting job offers she would like to reject.
 In this scenario, if Sonia knew the true probability, then on average she would like to spend more time searching in order to find a higher-paying job.
-To understand these costs, I develop a formal dynamic model of sequential job search with expiring UI benefits \citep{mccall_1970,burdett_1979}, which allows for the possibility that benefits are extended.
+To understand these costs, I develop a formal dynamic model of sequential job search with expiring UI benefits, which allows for the possibility that benefits are extended. \citet{burdett_1979} studied expiring benefits in \citeauthor{mccall_1970}'s \citeyearpar{mccall_1970} environment of sequential job search.
+I add to this environment the possibility that benefits are extended.
 I show how perceptions about the possibility of an extension affect reservation wages, which determine a worker's job-acceptance criteria.

 The decision-making environment I consider captures some features of UI extensions made during and after the Great Recession and the COVID-19 pandemic.
 For example, extensions to UI compensation benefits created by Congress during the Great Recession under the Emergency Unemployment Compensation program expired three times and each time Congress had to reauthorize the program to the previous expiration date \citep{rothstein_2011}.
 In fact, temporary additional UI benefits have been created by Congress 9 times: in 1958, 1961, 1971, 1974, 1982, 1991, 2002, 2008, and 2020.
 These policies have extended the number of weeks a worker could claim UI compensation anywhere from 6 to 53 weeks \citep{whittaker_isaacs_2022}.
 As I document in section \ref{sec:descr-decis-making-ext}, there is much uncertainty and risk from a worker's perspective when extensions are made by discretion.